signalfx/lambda-go/README.md

 `SIGNALFX_SEND_TIMEOUT_SECONDS=5`

 ###  Wrapping a function
-The SignalFx Go Lambda Wrapper wraps `lambda.Handler`.
-Use the `lambda.NewHandler` function to create the `lambda.Handler` from your Lambda handler function then pass it to the `sfxlambda.NewHandlerWrapper` function to create the `sfxlambda.HandlerWrapper`.
-Pass the `sfxlambda.HandlerWrapper` to the `Start()` function.
+The SignalFx Go Lambda Wrapper wraps the handler `lambda.Handler`.
+Use the `lambda.NewHandler()` function to create the handler by passing your Lambda handler function to `lambda.NewHandler()`.
+Pass the created handler to the `sfxlambda.NewHandlerWrapper` function to create the wrapper `sfxlambda.HandlerWrapper`.
+Finally, pass the created wrapper to the `sfxlambda.Start()` function.
 See the example below.

 ```
 import (